OpenG/aws-java-sdk/sns-test/README.md

-# Amazon SNS (Simple Notification Service) Test Utils
+# Amazon SNS Test Utils

 A set of classes to help in writing tests when developing using Amazon SNS.